Domains

 Action (overwhelm):

 Success: One foe in your zone becomes Marked.
-You may spend 1 Zeal or 1 charge of Bulwark per additional foe in your zone to Mark that foe as well.
+You may spend up to 2 Zeal or charges of Bulwark; for each spent, an additional foe in your zone becomes Marked.

-Crit Success: All foes in your zone become Marked.
+Crit Success: Up to 3 foes in your zone become Marked.

-Marked: This foe may only use abilities that target you or move closer to you.
+Marked: This foe may only use moves that target you or move it closer to you.
 The DM may spend 1 Interruption Token to end Marked.
 Marked also ends if you leave the zone.

 You plant yourself in their line of sight, weapon raised, and dare them to look anywhere else.
 The shame of refusing the challenge would outlive them.
 So would you.